-33. Is it mandatory to use an AC circuit breaker at the output of Conext CL wiring box?
+31. Is it mandatory to use an AC circuit breaker at the output of Conext CL wiring box?

-We recommend that the installer / client uses the circuit breaker.
+We recommend that the installer / client uses the circuit breaker to support AC surge protection device.

-34. What is the brief specification of DC and AC Surge protection devices provided in the wiring box of Conext CL inverters?
+32. What is the brief specification of DC and AC Surge protection devices provided in the wiring box of Conext CL inverters?

-Conext CL wiring boxes are equipped with Type 2 DC and Type 3 AC surge protection devices.
-We recommend that you use an external Type 2 AC SPD with Conext CL Inverters.
+Conext CL wiring boxes are equipped with Type 2 DC and AC surge protection devices.

-- DC SPD make: CITEL, Type 2 - AC SPD: Type 3, PCB mounted (AC SPD is not field replaceable) - 35.
+- DC SPD make: Citel, Type 2 - AC SPD: Type 2 (AC SPD is not field replaceable) - 33.
 What is the brief specification of DC Fuses provided in the Conext CL wiring box?